-Iroquois
+Iroquois Indians

-The Great Bear legend of the Iroquois goes as follows: Long ago in a strange and distant land, a group of aboriginals was hunting a bear in the forest.
-Their running and shouting disturbed three giants, who grew tired of the racket and killed all the hunters but three.
+The Great Bear legend of the Iroquois Indians explains the passing of the seasons.
+Long ago in a strange and distant land, a group of Indians was hunting a bear in the forest.
+Their running and shouting disturbed three giants, who grew tired of the racket and killed all the Indians but three.
 The giants carried the survivors and the bear into the sky where the hunt continues today.